Smith (electronics distributor): Revenue and growth

+In 2005, Smith sales exceeded $500 million for the first time, and the company surpassed $1 billion in 2017.
+The company’s revenue peaked in 2022 with a total of $4.7 billion.

-Products and Sourcing
+Products and sourcing

-Smith sources and distributes active, passive, and electromechanical IC components, as well as computer products and peripherals such as HDDs, processors, memory modules, video cards, CPUs - both obsolete and in-production parts.
+Smith sources and distributes active, passive, and electromechanical IC components, as well as computer products and peripherals such as HDDs, processors, memory modules, video cards, and CPUs, both obsolete and in-production parts.
+Smith has shipped more than six billion parts to more than 137 countries since 2021.
+The company works with more than 4,000 manufacturers to source nearly 80,000 unique parts.

 It serves customers in a broad range of industries, including consumer electronics, enterprise electronics, server hardware, automotive, telecommunications, medical, oil and gas, energy, and aeronautics and defense.